playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 3. Positioned elements with a negative `z-index`

-4. Non-positioned elements
+4. Non-positioned elements' `background`

 5. Elements with a `float` style applied without a `position` applied

 6. Non-positioned `inline` elements

-7. ???
+7. The text contents of non-positioned, non-floating elements, as well as a few other rules

 8. Positioned elements without a `z-index` applied, or with a `z-index` of `0`, as well as a few other rules